anthony-walker/euler1D/README.md

 ## Supporting files
 nodeFileGenerator.py - this file can be used to create a new domain text file.
 dataPlot.py - this is used to analyze all the results in a directory.
               update this file appropriately in the file __main__ to change the directory and other properties.
+eulerExact.py - this is the analytical solution of Euler's equations applied
+                to the sodshock tube problem.
 sodshock.py - this is the analytical solution of the sodshock tube problem

 ### fluid_domain module
 domain.py - use this file to create a domain from a given text file.